ethanwhite/moore-ddd/preproposal.md

 of data science are often magnified in ecology.
-These include highly heterogeneous data across systems and studies, an unprecedented volume and velocity of data that is now being collected using sensor networks and remote sensing, and the lack ecologists with the necessary training to deal with this kind of data.
+These include highly heterogeneous data across systems and studies, an unprecedented volume and velocity of data that is now being collected using sensor networks and remote sensing, and the lack of ecologists with the necessary training to deal with this magnitude of data.
 However, the discipline has failed to embrace data-intensive approaches.
-Ecology needs leaders in data science to: 1) demonstrate the value of data-intensive approaches in ecology; 2) mine, assemble, and model existing data; 3) integrate existing data with the large amounts of data being generated by emerging approaches to automated data collection and citizen science; and 4) train ecologists in the tools and approaches necessary for data-intensive science.
+Ecology needs leaders in data science to: 1) demonstrate the value of data-intensive approaches in ecology; 2) mine, assemble, and model existing data; 3) integrate existing data with the large amounts of data now being generated by automated data collection and citizen science; and 4) train ecologists in the tools and approaches necessary for data-intensive science.